chrisben/imgcache.js/README.md

 * ImgCache.clearCache() *clears the local cache folder*
 * ImgCache.cacheBackground() *caches the background image of an element*
 * ImgCache.useCachedBackground() *replaces the background image source of the given element with the cached version*
+* ImgCache.removeFile() *removes a given file from the cache*
+* ImgCache.getCurrentSize() *returns the current size of the ImgCache cache in bytes -- this is not an asynchronous method *

 Options
 -------